 The Beatles had arrived in Sydney, Australia on 11 June 1964, but didn't perform there until this day.

-The Beatles were taken to their suite at the Chevron Hotel, and later gave a press conference for Australian reporters.
+The Beatles were taken to their suite at the Sheraton Hotel, and later gave a press conference for Australian reporters.

 In the evening they gave the first of six shows over three days; each performance was seen by 12,000 people.
 As was now customary, The Beatles were subjected to a storm of jelly babies thrown by the fans, the result of an off-the-cuff interview comment made by George Harrison in 1963.